Last updated: 21st August 2014

 - Location Information – When you use a smart phone or other mobile device to access our websites or purchase products or services via our online properties, we may collect information about your physical location.

-We may combine this information with other location-based information, such as your IP address and invoicing information or postal code, to give you information about our stores and to provide you with other services on your mobile device.
+We may combine this information with other location-based information, such as your IP address and invoicing information or post code, to give you information about our stores and to provide you with other services on your mobile device.
 We share your location information only with companies that help us provide you with services and help us understand how the services are being used.
 If you want to opt out of the collection of this location information, please see the section below titled, "Your Choices."

 Information We Collect From Other Sources